 The Council undertakes cash flow forecasting and assesses the adequacy of liquidity regularly.
-The current projection through to 31 December 2022 shows a positive cash position throughout the Going Concern period, albeit at a reducing level.
+The current projection through to 30 September 2024 shows a positive cash position throughout the Going Concern period, albeit at a reducing level.

-Projections in the Treasury Management Strategy Statement, approved by Full Council 3 February 2021, indicate a possible need for short-term in-year borrowing commencing 2021/2022 through to 2028/2029 in order to sustain sufficient levels of investments and liquidity.
-During 2021/2022 to date (30 November 2021) cash levels have exceeded expectations and no borrowing is now forecast at any point during this year.
-Borrowing will be sourced from other local authorities or from the PWLB.
-As at 31 May 2021 there is £90.6 million headroom between current borrowing (£65.3 million as of 31 May 2021) and 31 March 2022 forecast Capital Financing Requirement (CFR) of £155.9 million.
-In addition to this the Council's Operational Boundary and Authorised Borrowing Limit is £150 million and £160 million respectively which gives sufficient headroom to borrow should it be required.
+Projections in the Treasury Management Strategy Statement, approved by Full Council 1 February 2023, indicate a possible need for short-term in-year borrowing commencing 2024/2025 through to 2029/2030 in order to sustain current long-term investments and sufficient liquidity for operational activity.
+Borrowing may be sourced from other local authorities or from the PWLB.
+At 30 June 2023 there was £76.6 million headroom between actual borrowing of £59.8 million and the Capital Financing Requirement (CFR) forecast for 31 March 2025 of £136.4 million.
+In addition to this the Council's Operational Boundary and Authorised Borrowing Limit is £160 million and £170 million respectively which gives sufficient headroom to borrow should it be required.

-By way of further context, the General Fund balance as at 31 March 2021 stood at £15 million after taking into account £2.8 million earmarked for the Covid-19 response, which is at the top of the Risk Assessed range of £12 million to £15 million.
-The Council also has other earmarked reserve balances of £32.6 million (excluding Schools, Public Health and Collection Fund Deficit grant), which could be called upon if necessary.
-As at 31 March 2023 the General Fund balance is currently projected to be £14.0 million (after taking into account £2.8 million earmarked for the Covid-19 response), a reduction of £1 million, and earmarked reserve balances that could be called upon are forecast to be £23.0 million.
+By way of further context, the General Fund Balance as at 31 March 2023 stood at £10.075 million, below the risk assessed minimum level.
+A recommendation to Full Council on 12 July 2023 to transfer £0.933 million from the Direct Revenue Funding Reserve into the General Fund will ensure it is brought up to the lower end of the risk assessed range of £11.0 million to £14.000 million.
+The Council also has other earmarked reserve balances of £34.4 million (excluding Schools, Public Health, and other ring-fenced reserves), which could be called upon if necessary.
+The General Fund balance is projected to be £11.008 million at 31 March 2025, and earmarked reserve balances that could be called upon are forecast to be £13.7 million.
+These forecasts assume the revenue budget is balanced during 2023/2024.
+Any resulting overspend will therefore have a detrimental impact on the level of reserves and cash flow.

-Therefore, there is significant headroom within the General Fund and other Earmarked Reserves to absorb the estimated financial impact of Covid-19 in the short to medium-term.
+Therefore, there is significant headroom within the General Fund and other Earmarked Reserves to provide financial resilience over the going concern period to 30 September 2024.
+Therefore, the accounts have been prepared on a going concern basis.